lonestone/nest-sdk-generator/README.md

 ### Does this replace Swagger?

-No, the SDK generator only generates a client-side SDK to make requests more easily to the server ; it doesn't generate a documentation by itself.
+No, NSdkGen only generates a client-side SDK to make requests more easily to the server ; it doesn't generate a documentation by itself.
 Although all routes are organized with their original name and split across controllers and modules the same way they were in the API, that doesn't make a full documentation in itself.

 ### I have a GraphQL API, what can this project do for me?

-Unfortunately, the SDK generator isn't compatible with GraphQL API, and for a good reason: the whole point of this project is to bring structural typing to an API, but GraphQL already provides that.
+Unfortunately, NSdkGen isn't compatible with GraphQL API, and for a good reason: the whole point of this project is to bring structural typing to an API, but GraphQL already provides that.
 So there would be no point in this tool being compatible with GraphQL projects.

 ### Does the SDK has any performance overhead?